Skip to content

 Community Grant Rounds.

-This is not a boardroom deciding what’s good for you.
-It is the people of this place deciding for themselves.
+This is not a boardroom deciding what’s good for our lands and the life that lives here.
+It is the care-hearted people of this place deciding for ourselves.

 The first round is being designed now.
 Sign up to hear when applications open.